Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 Extension Contents (variable length):
 : The payload of the extension.

 #### Handshake Extension Message {#handshake-extension-msg}

-In Handshake Extension, the value of the Extension Field of handshake control packet is defined as 1 for Handshake Extension Request, or 2 for Handshake Extension Response.
+In Handshake Extension, the value of the Extension Field of the handshake control packet is defined as 1 for Handshake Extension Request, and 2 for Handshake Extension Response.

-The HS Extension Message Contents is revealed as the following.
+The Extension Contents of the Extension Message is the following.

 ~~~
  0                   1                   2                   3